karlstolley/hci/syllabus/_projects/project-02.md

     deadline: *deadline
 ---

-You will work teams of between three and four students to build a complete online store.
-Your team will begin by selecting the completed Project One of one of your team members, which will be the starter code for this project.
+You will work in teams of three and four to build a complete online store.
+You and your team will begin by selecting the completed Project One of one of your team members, which will be the starter code for this project.

-You will then be creating a single-page online store, listing at least twelve (12) products or services that can be added to a cart.
-You will also write the structures, styles, and logic for a cart that can be modified: at the very least, the cart should enable users to remove items from their cart.
+You will then create a single-page online store, listing at least twelve (12) products or services that can be added to a cart.
+You will also write the structures, styles, and logic for a cart that can be modified: at the very least, you must enable users to remove items from the cart.

 Your online store must then correctly calculate the total for all items in the cart, as well as add Illinois-state sales tax (6.25%) and any shipping fees.
 You will also work, as a group, to refine the checkout process from your team member's Project One.
+That will include testing the entire store and checkout system on actual users (see Project Three, which will overlap with Project Two).

 All of your work should be committed alongside accurate, appropriate tests.
-That is especially consequential for things like your cart and ensuring that your logic correctly calculates the amount of money your users will be charged.
+Tests are especially consequential for things like your cart's functionality, not to mention ensuring that your checkout logic correctly calculates the amount of money your users will be charged.